“Each of us today has a real chance to live and live very well to age 100 and beyond”

 This is a simple self-explanatory equation and it is obvious that a long life fraught with health problems can only be a burden to us and our loved ones, which is why just longevity is not enough.
 Successful aging is the new mantra, which includes good health, independence and happiness.
 The pioneering study, “Successful Aging,” sponsored by the MacArthur Foundation, USA, found that while 30 per cent of aging depends on our genes, the balance 70 per cent is very much lifestyle-driven.
 This places a huge chunk of responsibility for our longevity, in our hands.
 Like a retirement fund, your deposits for longevity must start at a young age.

-Presenting the 9-point plan to successful aging
+9-point plan to healthy ageing

 1. Watch what you eat